akash-verma16/CSE_BUBBLE/README.md

 2) **source** - Folder for source code.
 3) **examples** - Some examples of execution of simple programs using FSM controlled by the source code.
 4) **testing** - Debugging testbenches are present in this folder.
-5) *documentation.pdf* - Contains the description of the design of Instruction Set Architecture including processor architecture, instructions supported with machine conversion and memory architecture.

 ## INSTRUCTIONS FOR USAGE
 To run any program of your choice using the FSM -